How did ikigai become a global phenomenon?

 “Meme seeding”

 Marc reveals that so many people asked him about the diagram that he followed up with a subsequent blog post titled “Meme seeding,” in which he pointed out that his version of ikigai does not reflect the original Japanese thinking about the concept.
-The experience helped him realize how one image can change the course of people’s lives in all sorts of ways.
-He shares that he doesn’t think of the ikigai diagram as his own, since it joins up the ideas of two other people; rather, his contribution was having an epiphany, an insight at one particular moment in time, about how these concepts relate -- and then creating an image that helps others see that connection.
+The experience enlightened him on the profound influence a single image can have, altering people's lives in various ways.

 Marc feels that the great interest shown in the diagram reveals how compelling people find it to look within themselves to reflect on their path and think about how they can contribute to society.
-He considers the diagram as a piece of art conveying one of his interests: encouraging people to think about how they can make the biggest difference with the smallest effort.
+He views the diagram as a form of art that aligns with his personal interest in inspiring individuals to ponder how they can make a significant impact with the smallest effort.

 For me, it's become an art piece because a lot of my work is around what's the least you can do to make the biggest difference. - Marc Winn